conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 This section will simply explain how to play the sample game and ensure it's functioning correctly.
 The next sections will go into more detail explaining how the sample game works.

+## Export for at target platform

+In addition, you can export and run the Unity game on a target platform.
+The experimental Mobile Apps SDK supports the most popular Unity targets.
+Please check the [Azure Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity) article to see which platforms are supported and any known issues for exporting to those platforms.

 ### Starting the game

 1. In the Unity Project window, navigate to the **Assets/Scenes** folder.